 A second explanation regarding a role for DNA methylation as it pertains to gene body methylation in bivalves is that the epigenetic mark regulates transcriptional activity in a targeted, predictable manner.
 Evidence is emerging linking gene body methylation to a potential function in regulating alternative splicing [23,24].
 The production of both constitutive and alternative isoforms by alternative splicing is important for developmental processes and tissue-specific functions.
 In oysters, alternative splicing regulates the generation of both tissue-specific [25] and stress activated [26] isoforms of genes.
 The relationship between methylation and splicing has been examined in a number of studies performed in Apis mellifera [8,17,27].
 Mechanistically, it has been proposed that exon specific DNA methylation may impact exon-skipping through interactions with DNA binding proteins (CTCF) and subsequent effects on RNA polymerase II pausing [24].
 Interestingly, although intronic methylation is rare in A. mellifera, Foret et al. [27] identified a relationship between differential methylation in an intron upstream of a differentially expressed cassette exon of the ALK gene.
 Specifically, they reported that low methylation was correlated with high inclusion of the upstream exon [27].

 Additional support for a targeted role in regulating transcription in bivalves is the recent work of Riviere et al [5].
-Investigators examined the relationship between expression and methylation in homeobox genes, a family of genes that are critical developmental genes.
+Investigators examined the relationship between expression and methylation in homeobox (hox) genes, a family of genes that are critical developmental genes.
 Riviere et al. [5] observed an inverse relationship with gene body methylation and expression, and hypothesized that the apparent suppression of hox expression by DNA methylation was due to a “CpG island-like” repression by DNA methylation proximal to the transcription start site (TSS) in these genes.
-Results were obtained using MeDIP qPCR, so the context of the region investigated was known.
-When possible (6 out of 10 genes) the region examined the 1st exon or 5’UTR.
+Results were obtained using methylated DNA immunoprecipitation (MeDIP) qPCR, so the context of the region investigated was known.
+When possible (6 out of 10 genes) the region examined was in the 1st exon or 5’UTR.
 The trend is similar to repression in proximal promoter/1st exon repression as seen in mammals.
 Riviere et al [5] not only provide evidence of active regulation of transcription via gene body methylation, but their work also suggests mechanism similar to the conventional repressive nature of promoter methylation in vertebrates.
 While little research exists on the relationship of promoter methylation and expression in invertebrates, there is at least one report in molluscs.
 In Aplysia, Rajasethupathy et al [28] found that serotonin exposure induced an increase in methylation in the promoter of the CREB2 gene, which is also associated with the downregulation of CREB2 mRNA in neurons.
 In general, CpG island containing promoter methylation is not typical in invertebrates [7]; however it is possible that depending on the context of the methylation (i.e. whether gene body or promoter methylation) it may play either a repressive or expressive role.
 This is known as the DNA methylation paradox [29] and has been observed in a wide range of taxa.

 Future Direction